— Researched and reviewed by Dr. Sandip Roy.

 The main problem with breakups in trauma-bonded relationships is that you have strong urges to go back into the abusive relationship.

-Many victims simply refuse to accept that they had been trauma bonded, even when shown the clear signs.
+Many victims simply refuse to accept that they have been trauma-bonded, even when shown the clear signs.
 You can’t heal if you don’t accept you’re hurting.

 So, first, write it down somewhere: